czernous/persian-hugo/exampleSite/content/about/_index.md

 So if you're ready to build trust by becoming an authority in your niche.
 And want potential clients coming to you rather than constantly approaching them.

-Then schedule a discovery call using the contact form.
+Then schedule a [discovery call ](https://www.ruthchernous.com/contact/ "Contact me")with me.

 ## **My story**